jossi87/climbing-ws/README.md

 	- Choose "Eclipse IDE for Enterprise Java and Web Developers"
 	- "Checkout projects from Git" (https://github.com/jossi87/climbing-ws)
 	- Install Tomcat server: File -> New -> Other -> Tomcat v9.0 Server
-	- Edit buldreinfo.properties in "com.buldreinfo.jersey.jaxb.config" (all values are required for the server to run, just add wathever you want to "auth0.secret")
+	- Edit buldreinfo.properties in "com.buldreinfo.jersey.jaxb.config" (all values are required for the server to run, just add wathever you want to "auth0.secret" and "google.apikey")
 	```
 	db.hostname=localhost
 	db.database=buldreinfo
 	db.username=root
 	db.password=YOUR_PASSWORD
 	auth0.secret=WhateverYouWant
+	google.apikey=WhateverYouWant

 	```
 3. Run Project
 	- Right click on "com.buldreinfo.jersey.jaxb" in Project Explorer and choose "Run as" -> "Run on server" to start web service.